appwebtech/Ansible-Automation-App-Deployment/README.md

         cmd: node server
 ```

-Installation is successful but the server hangs when it comes to starting it.
+Installation is successful but the server hangs instead of starting.

 ![playbook-output](./images/image-4.png)